 Beginning Weaving Classes at the Swedish Club, Seattle.
-Ongoing Each session is a series of four two-hour classes: Currently on Tuesday afternoons from 2-4 pm.
+Ongoing Each session is a series of five two-hour classes: Currently classes are on Tuesday evenings from 6:30-8:30 pm.
 Check my Facebook page or with the club to find out when the next session starts.
-Contact the club to register: (206) 283-1090 or firstname.lastname@example.org
+Contact me to register or visit my Eventbrite page.

 Class Description: Beginning Weaving